 One of the most influential figures not only in pop music but in the culture at large, he has sold over 100 million records, published six books of drawings and paintings, and directed and starred in the film Renaldo and Clara.
-In addition to the Presidential Medal of Freedom, 11 Grammys, an Oscar, and a Golden Globe, he was won a special citation from the Pulitzer Prize jury in 2008 for “his profound impact on popular music and American culture, marked by lyrical compositions of extraordinary poetic power.”
+In addition to the Presidential Medal of Freedom, 11 Grammys, an Oscar, and a Golden Globe, he has won a special citation from the Pulitzer Prize jury in 2008, and the 2016 Nobel Peace Prize in Literature, the first songwriter to earn the honor.

 Here are eight of his songs that tell the life of this legendary figure.

 Dylan paid tribute to his idol, legendary folk singer Woody Guthrie in this early classic.
 The young would-be troubadour had dropped out of the University of Minnesota in his freshman year.
 He travelled to New York City to perform in the Greenwich Village club scene and to meet Guthrie who was hospitalized with Huntington’s Disease.
 Dylan was heavily influenced by the older performer whom he called “the true voice of the American spirit.”